ubclaunchpad/inertia/README.md

 $> inertia local status
 ```

-The above steps will pull a daemon image from Docker Hub based on the version in your `.inertia.toml`.
+The above steps will pull and use a daemon image from Docker Hub based on the version in your `.inertia.toml`.

-### Inertia Daemon
+### Daemon

 To use a daemon compiled from source, set your Inertia version in `.inertia.toml` to `test` and run: